 Chelsey Perkins grew up in Crosslake and is a graduate of Pequot Lakes High School.
-She earned her Bachelor's degree in professional journalism from the School of Journalism and Mass Communication at the University of Minnesota-Twin Cities.
-Perkins has interned at the Lake Country Echo and the Rochester and Austin Post-Bulletins and also worked for the student-run Minnesota Daily newspaper as a copy editor and columnist during college.
+She earned her bachelor's degree in professional journalism at the University of Minnesota-Twin Cities.
+Perkins interned at the Lake Country Echo and the Rochester and Austin Post-Bulletins, and also worked for the student-run Minnesota Daily newspaper as a copy editor and columnist during college.
 She went on to intern at Utne Reader magazine, where she was later hired as the research editor.
-Before joining the Brainerd Dispatch, Perkins worked as a staff writer for the Pineandlakes Echo Journal.
+Before becoming the community editor of the Brainerd Dispatch, Perkins worked as the county government beat reporter at the Dispatch and a staff writer for the Pineandlakes Echo Journal.

 - Member for

 In an environment where nearly every taxing authority in the Brainerd lakes area is increasing the dollars it intends to collect from property owners, the Crow Wing County Board Tuesday approved a preliminary property tax levy with no increase.
 This marks the sixth year in a row where taxpayers will not be asked to contribute more to the county coffers, a goal made clear by county commissioners in nearly every aspect of county business.
 To accomplish this, county staff were tasked with finding about $1.65 million in reductions, according to a financial forecast prepared by Jason Rausch, budg

 The 83 Master Gardeners in Crow Wing County will soon operate without a paid coordinator following a decision by the county board Tuesday, Sept.
 8. In a 3-2 decision, the board voted to direct staff to cut the position occupied by Jackie Froemming from the 2016 county Extension office budget.